gael-vanderlee/whai/README.md

 ## What is it

-`whai` is a lightweight and fast AI terminal assistant that integrates directly into your native shell.
+`whai` is a lightweight AI terminal assistant that integrates directly into your native shell and workflow.
-The philosophy of `whai` is to never interrupt your workflow.
-You use your terminal as you normally would.
+The philosophy of `whai` is to supplement your normal terminal usage without taking control.
-It is not a sub-shell or a separate REPL; it is a single, fast binary that you call on-demand.
+You don't have to start a chat loop, alt-tab or copy paste.
-When you get stuck, need a command, or encounter an error, you simply call `whai` for immediate help.
+When you get stuck, need a command, or encounter an error, just call `whai` for help on demand.

 ### Core Features

-* **Analyze Previous Errors:** If a command fails, you don't need to copy-paste.
-Just call `whai` (no arguments needed!) or ask `whai why did that fail?`.
+* **Analyze Previous Errors:** If a command fails, you can call `whai` (no arguments needed!) or ask `whai why did that fail?`.
-    It reads the failed command and its full error output from your terminal history to provide an immediate diagnosis and solution. *Note: Command output is available when running inside tmux or a `whai shell` session.
+    It reads the failed command and its error output from your terminal history to provide a diagnosis and solution. *Note: Command output is available when running inside tmux or a `whai shell` session.
 Otherwise, the model will only see your commands but not their outputs.*
 * **Persistent Roles (Memory):** `whai` uses simple, file-based "Roles" to provide persistent memory.
-This is the core of its customization.
 You define your context *once*, what machine you are on, what tools are available, your personal preferences, and how you like to work, and `whai` retains this context for all future interactions.
-* **Full Session Context:** When running inside `tmux` or a `whai shell` session, `whai` securely reads your command history and outputs to understand both what you ran and what happened.
-This provides intelligent, multi-step assistance based on the actual state of your terminal.
+* **Session Context:** When running inside `tmux` or a `whai shell` session, `whai` reads your command history and outputs to understand both what you ran and what happened.
-* **On-Demand Assistance:** Get help exactly when you need it, from command generation to complex debugging, right in your active shell:
+* **Help On Demand:** Get help as you're using your shell:

     `> whai check my docker containers logs for errors`

-    `> whai "how do I debug this high resource usage?"`
+    `> whai "Is this resource usage normal?"`

-* **Safe by Design:** No command is *ever* executed without your explicit `[a]pprove` / `[r]eject` confirmation.
+* **Requires Approval:** Every `whai` command requires your explicit `[a]pprove` / `[r]eject` confirmation.
-* **Model-Agnostic:** Natively supports OpenAI, Gemini, Anthropic, local Ollama models, and more.
+* **Model-Agnostic:** Use models from OpenAI, Gemini, Anthropic, local Ollama models, and more.

 ## Quick Examples

-See `whai` in action:

 ### Example 1: Running a command